 - Thai Chicken Curry

 The Crab-Stuffed Sole Wellington was quite a treat with sweet crab meat and delicate sole stuffed inside flaky pastry.
 It is a dish that requires perfect execution to achieve such a refined combination of textures and flavours.
-The lobster bisque as the sauce adds even lusciousness to the dish.
+The lobster bisque as the sauce adds is it legal to buy tramadol online even lusciousness to the dish.
 The Steak Oscar was featuring a seared skirt steak, crab meat, baby shrimp, hannah brook farm vegetables and garlic confit mashed potatoes, with a bernaise sauce on the seafood and pepper jus for the steak – a very solid dish for foodies who enjoy a good old surf and turf dish.
 I was surprised to see a Chicken Curry dish on the menu, and found it slightly underwhelming compared to the other 2 terrific dishes featuring such beautiful ingredients from the ocean.

 I enjoyed both Dessert dishes, although the Apple Bread Pudding was more visually stunning.
 However, the mango flavour in the Mango Sorbet really shined and well complemented by coconut cream and lime dust.